 Effects and amp emulators

-Many amplifiers, stomp boxes, and miscellaneous grit-inducing effects have been turned into digital plug-ins, so you can add a huge range of distortion and overdrive effects to your music with a click of a button.
+Many amplifiers, stomp boxes, and miscellaneous grit-inducing effects have been turned into digital audio plug-ins, so you can add a huge range of distortion and overdrive effects to your music with a click of a button.
 While some plug-ins aim to perfectly mimic, say, a rare vintage Fender tube amp from the 1960s, others are designed to break new sonic ground and create fresh, ear-catching flavors of dirt and distortion that nobody has ever heard before.

 Running sounds through analog tape machines can give them warmth and depth, but not everyone has access to the increasingly rare vintage hardware needed to make it happen.
 That’s why many indie artists turn to plug-ins that emulate the sound of analog tape, giving you the sonic benefits without the physical footprint.
 One leader in analog tape emulations is Universal Audio.
 I’ve written about their Oxide Tape emulation, their virtual Ampex ATR-102 machine, and other plug-ins for the UA Blog, and I’ve used these tools extensively in my own music making.